SFoskett/docker-nheqminer/README.md

-# docker-nheqminer
+# docker-nheqminer 0.4b
-This is a docker for nheqminer (CPU_XENONCAT) (<https://github.com/nicehash/nheqminer>).
-It works well with nicehash and many other mining pool.
+This is a docker for nheqminer version 0.4b prior to the switch to AVX instructions (<https://github.com/nicehash/nheqminer>).
+It works well with nicehash and many other mining pools.

 ### Usage:
-    docker run -d kmdgeek/nheqminer /nheqminer -l <server:port> -u <user_address.worker>
+    docker run -d sfoskett/nheqminer-0.4b /nheqminer -l <server:port> -u <user_address.worker>

 ### Full example:
-    docker run -d kmdgeek/nheqminer /nheqminer -l equihash.usa.nicehash.com:3357 -u 1CotpRm3YFDz1XLXhDcm8LPaso1gnD8ScD.demo
+    docker run -d sfoskett/nheqminer-0.4b /nheqminer -l zec.slushpool.com:4444 -u sfoskett.demo

 ### More usage:
-Run `docker run kmdgeek/nheqminer /nheqminer -h` to to see options.
+Run `docker run sfoskett/nheqminer-0.4b /nheqminer -h` to to see options.
-After that, you can run `docker run kmdgeek/nheqminer /nheqminer [OPT...]` as you like.
+After that, you can run `docker run sfoskett/nheqminer-0.4b /nheqminer [OPT...]` as you like.

 ### Docker Hub:

-This docker is available at https://hub.docker.com/r/kmdgeek/nheqminer
+This docker is available at https://hub.docker.com/r/sfoskett/nheqminer-0.4b